hydroperx/hydroperx/README.md

 # Metro design

 I've a Metro components library for React.js.
-There is an old version with live tiles and a new one without live tiles temporarily.
+There is an old version and a new one without a demo for now.

 [Old demo](https://hydroper-metro-demo.vercel.app)